Insperity (NYSE:NSP) Updates FY22 Earnings Guidance

 Insperity (NYSE:NSP) updated its FY22 earnings guidance on Thursday.
 The company provided earnings per share guidance of $3.74-4.86 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.82.
 Insperity also updated its FY 2022 guidance to $3.740-$4.860 EPS.

-A number of equities analysts recently issued reports on the stock.
-StockNews.com downgraded shares of Insperity from a strong-buy rating to a buy rating in a research note on Friday.
-Roth Capital increased their price target on shares of Insperity from $116.00 to $158.00 and gave the stock a buy rating in a research note on Tuesday, November 2nd.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, Insperity has a consensus rating of Buy and a consensus target price of $115.28.
+Several analysts have recently commented on the stock.
+StockNews.com downgraded shares of Insperity from a strong-buy rating to a buy rating in a research report on Friday.
+Roth Capital raised their price objective on shares of Insperity from $116.00 to $158.00 and gave the stock a buy rating in a research report on Tuesday, November 2nd.
+Two research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $115.28.

-The firm also recently disclosed a None dividend, which was paid on Monday, December 20th.
-Shareholders of record on Monday, December 6th were issued a $2.45 dividend.
-This represents a yield of 1.4%.
-The ex-dividend date was Friday, December 3rd.
-Insperity’s dividend payout ratio (DPR) is presently 59.02%.
+The company also recently announced a None dividend, which was paid on Monday, December 20th.
+Investors of record on Monday, December 6th were issued a $2.45 dividend.
+This represents a dividend yield of 1.4%.
+The ex-dividend date of this dividend was Friday, December 3rd.
+Insperity’s dividend payout ratio is currently 59.02%.

-In other news, SVP James D. Allison sold 4,000 shares of the stock in a transaction that occurred on Monday, November 15th.
-The shares were sold at an average price of $119.02, for a total transaction of $476,080.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-6.90% of the stock is currently owned by corporate insiders.
+In other Insperity news, SVP James D. Allison sold 4,000 shares of the firm’s stock in a transaction on Monday, November 15th.
+The stock was sold at an average price of $119.02, for a total transaction of $476,080.00.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+6.90% of the stock is owned by company insiders.

 Insperity Company Profile